jmtritch/FileMaker_XML_Sync/README.md

 ...
 </table_TableNameN>
 ```
-As it moves through the database wrapping records in XML, the SyncLog stores the number of records updated or inserted for each table.
+As it moves through the database wrapping records in XML, the SyncLog stores the number of records updated, inserted or ignored for each table.
 When it finishes it stores the XML data into the _xmlData_ field of the SyncLog.
-It then uses the custom functions to write the XML data to a text file, that is stored in the _xmlFile_ field of the SyncLog.
+It then writes the XML data to a text file.
+To write the XML data to a file the database uses the `Export Field Contents[]` script step and then imports the newly created XML file into the _xmlFile_ container field of the SyncLog.
 The user can then export this XML file and send it to the master database using email, a web upload, or whatever method you choose.

 Throughout the process the Sync Log shows the user the steps as they happen in real time.

 ### Import XML
 Clicking the __Import__ button in the Sync Layout starts the Import XML script.
 The script first creates a full backup of the database, and then creates a new Sync Log.
-It opens a dialog box for the user to select the XML file to import, and uses the custom functions to extract the XML data from the selected file.
+It opens a dialog box for the user to select the XML file to import and reads the XML data from the selected file.
+To read the data from the imported XML file the database uses a few tricks.
+The file is exported using the `Export Field Contents[]` script step.
+Then the contents of the XML file are imported into the __ImportXml__ table line by line using the `Import Records []` script step.
+These records are then combined back into a single field/variable.

 Once the XML data is extracted, it checks that it is formatted correctly.
-If everything checks out okay, it clears the delete log.
-Now the data can be imported.
+After passing the checks, it clears the delete log.
+Now the data is imported.

-The script traverses through the XML data extracting all record data for each table, i.e. anything between `<table_TableName>` and `</table_TableName>`.
+The script traverses through the XML data extracting all records for each table, i.e. anything between `<table_TableName>` and `</table_TableName>`.
 It then extracts the field data for each record, i.e. anything between `<record>` and `</record>`.
 Finally, it extracts the field data for the record.

 It uses the _id_ field data of the record to search through the master database for a corresponding record.
 If there is no existing record in the master database, then it inserts that data as a new record.
 If it finds a corresponding record, it checks the modified timestamp, _modTS_, of both the XML record and the master database record.
 If the XML record is newer, then it updates the existing record with the XML data.
 If the XML record is older, then it ignores the XML data.